subutai-io/documentation/user/pages/03.software-components/07.control-center/01.download-install/docs.md

   `apt install /path/to/subutai-control-center.deb`

-!
-You may use your preferred install method such as aptitude or gdebi, depending on your system setup.
+  ✔️ You may use your preferred install method such as `aptitude` or `gdebi`, depending on your system setup.

 #### How to access the Control Center